untitled-programmer/Fast-VPN/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://opensource.org/license/mit) website for details.
+See the [LICENSE](LICENSE) for details.